samid737/scrambledev/_posts/2018-03-04-auto-manoeuvring.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A46othGUIkM?rel=0" frameborder="0" gesture="media" allowfullscreen></iframe>

-The aircraft is in An (almost) complete autonomous flight!
-Notice the green paths showing up incidentally (actually me clicking the generateFlightPath button) during flight and notice how the aircraft is trying to follow these paths.
+Note that the aircraft is almost in complete autonomous flight!
+Also notice the green paths showing up incidentally (actually just me clicking the generateFlightPath button) during flight and notice how the aircraft is trying to follow these paths.

 ## Path generation